 YOU WON!
 The Supervisors heard your demands for relief from the excesses of the SFMTA and calls to decentralize the department.

 All your efforts to get the attention of City Hall paid off.
 You have a chance to take back control of your streets.
-You also have some good questions to ask the candidates who are running for office in your district.

 The supervisors have set up a system to appeal SFMTA Board decisions so that we may use the authority they took in passing Ordinance 180089.
 As you can see, the SFMTA is now taking the public opinion more seriously.
 We will attempt to track the details here as they unfold: https://metermadness.wordpress.com/actions/process/